Configuration Parameters

 String

-Path to the private key (in PEM format) used to establish a secure connection
+Path to a private key (in the PEM format) used to establish a secure connection

 ssl-cert